01160% YoY improvement in site visibility

 04A 39.85% lift in new users

-Concorde Career College had a great wealth of website content speaking to a variety of different audiences.
+The career college had a great wealth of website content speaking to a variety of different audiences.
 But when Google released new algorithm updates, the search engine giant quickly lowered its perceived value of the school’s organic presence.
 Organic traffic volume reached a historic low because the website wasn’t up to new SEO standards.
-Statwax partnered with Concorde to prioritize and fix organic losses, with the need to work as quickly as possible to avoid missing organic leads.
+Statwax partnered with the college to prioritize and fix organic losses, with the need to work as quickly as possible to avoid missing organic leads.

-First, Statwax wanted to get a deep understanding of Concorde’s site structure and content strategy.
-Unsatisfied with data alone, the team flew to Concorde’s HQ.
-The face to face meeting allowed us to map out Concorde’s entire institutional content strategy and how it ties into SEO.
+First, Statwax wanted to get a deep understanding of the college’s site structure and content strategy.
+Unsatisfied with data alone, the team flew to the school’s HQ.
+The face to face meeting allowed us to map out the college’s entire institutional content strategy and how it ties into SEO.
 It also allowed us to explain the why and how of the SEO update, making it easy for upper leadership to understand and support changes moving forward.

 Next, we conducted a complete audit of the college’s website and analytics, noting every weakness as well as opportunity.
 This detailed understanding of the school’s needs and its prospects’ needs, allowed us to prioritize the SEO fixes that would make an impact where the two intersected and were most likely to turn connections into conversions.